housleyjk/aiopyramid/docs/approach.rst

 Most of the :ref:`Pyramid <pyramid:index>` framework does not run io blocking code.
 So, it is not actually necessary to change the framework itself.
 Instead we need tools for making application code asynchronous.
-It should be possible to run an existing url dispatch application asynchronously without modification.
+It should be possible to run an existing simple url dispatch application asynchronously without modification.
 Blocking code will naturally end up being run in a separate thread via the `run_in_executor`_ method.
 This allows you to optimize only those highly concurrent views in your application or add in websocket support without needing to refactor all of the code.